-WESTLAKE VILLAGE, Calif.: 22 February 2013 --The new-vehicle retail selling rate in February remains above 12 million units--stronger than it was a year ago--as the auto industry recovery continues, according to a monthly sales forecast developed by J.D.
-Power and Associates' Power Information Network(R) (PIN) and LMC Automotive.
+WESTLAKE VILLAGE, Calif.: 22 February 2013 — The new-vehicle retail selling rate in February remains above 12 million units—stronger than it was a year ago—as the auto industry recovery continues, according to a monthly sales forecast developed by the Power Information Network® (PIN) from J.D.
+Power and LMC Automotive.

 Retail Light-Vehicle Sales

 February new-vehicle retail sales are expected to come in at 931,100 vehicles, which represents a seasonally adjusted annualized rate (SAAR) of 12.1 million units, a decline from the robust 13.1 million SAAR in January, but stronger than the 11.7 million SAAR in February 2012.
 Retail transactions are the most accurate measurement of true underlying consumer demand for new vehicles.

 "All signs of the industry's health are positive right now," said John Humphrey, senior vice president of the global automotive practice at J.D.
 Power and Associates.
 "Average transaction prices are up, incentives are stable, leasing is at a healthy level and newly redesigned models continue to make an impact on the marketplace."